-Fee(s) - $190.00.
+Fee(s) - $370.00 (subject to change during annual fee update process).
 NOTE: Fee may be waived in certain repair circumstances where property owners are trying to fix hazards which are not directly caused by negligence (such as driving heavy equipment over an unprotected sidewalk causing it to crumble).

 Timing - the initial office work or phone call may take 15 minutes or so.
-It then takes several days to consider your application with the end goal to issue you a permit.
-Typically, work can begin approximately one week after application is made.
-Work needs to be completed within 60 days; extensions may be considered in certain circumstances.
+It then takes several days up to two weeks to consider your application with the end goal to issue you a permit.
+Your work can begin once you have your permit in hand and the permitted work needs to be completed within 60 days; extensions may be considered in certain circumstances.